microsoft/sqldev/README.md

 The content in the repository follows the standard Jekyll folder structure:

 ### \pages
-The *\pages* folder contains the documentation articles formatted as markdown files with an *.md* extension for each langauge + OS comibination
+The *\pages* folder contains the documentation articles formatted as markdown files with an *.md* extension for each langauge + operating system combination

 ### \_includes
 This folder contains reusable content sections to be included in one or more articles.
-This folder also contains base html files that are used accross the site.
+This folder also contains base html files that are used across the site.

 ### \_sass
-This folder contains the css files used the style the website
+This folder contains the CSS files used the style the website

 ### \assets
 This folder contains images and js scripts used in the tutorials website